 As your eCommerce business matures, at some point you can no longer handle your order fulfillment in-house.
 You need to find a 3PL provider and outsource your fulfillment.
 If you are asking “What is 3PL?“, we have an introductory guide for you, but here is a guide on choosing the one you need once you need it.

 You might sell a terrific product.
 Maybe you do a great job of marketing it.
 Perhaps your reviews are all five stars.
 However, if your third-party logistics operation doesn’t run smoothly, your eCommerce business can’t thrive.

-Choosing a 3PL provider is like finding a new business partner.
+Choosing a 3PL service is like finding a new business partner.
 The eCommerce 3PL company you pick can make – or break – your eCommerce business.
 It’s critical to find a fulfillment company that offers the services you need.

 Fulfillment is one of the most important components of any online retail business.
 You must provide the quick turnaround and fast delivery that eCommerce customers demand.
 Otherwise, you’ll lose sales.
 Yet, eCommerce predictions for 2019 show that one of the biggest challenges for most eCommerce businesses will be managing the cost of shipping.

 Here are 16 questions to ask each 3PL provider before you sign a contract.

 1. What types of products does the third-party logistics provider specialize in?

 Not all fulfillment warehouses are the same.
 Don’t trust a 3PL warehouse that tells you it can handle every kind of shipment.
 A good fulfillment center will know its strengths.

 Here are some considerations for different types of items as you choose your 3PL provider.